microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

 ## Overview

-This section provides Cobalt users instructions for initializing and integrating Cobalt into their AzureDevops subscription.
+This section provides Cobalt users instructions for initializing and integrating Cobalt into their AzureDevops organization using an Azure subscription.

 ## Prerequisites